molmod/molmod/doc/tut_units.rst

     print "Distances in internal units:", distance
     print "Distances in Angstrom:", distance/angstrom

-Some physical constants that are relevant for molecular modeling, are defined in :mod:`molmod.constants`.
+Some relevant physical constants are defined in :mod:`molmod.constants`.

 Examples
 ~~~~~~~~